Extended Producer Responsibility for Textiles

 Individual obligations for producers and importers

-The EPR for Textiles Decree is a legal obligation and comes into force on July 1 2023.
+The EPR for Textiles Decree is a legal obligation and entered into force on July 1 2023.
 With the Decree, producers and importers of clothing and household textiles become responsible for the waste phase of products they release on the Dutch market.

 The EPR for Textiles Decree holds producers and importers individually accountable for: